shaheerxt/azure-docs/articles/networking/fundamentals/architecture-guides.md

 ---
 # Azure Networking architecture documentation

-This article provides information about architecture guides that can help you explore the different networking services in Azure available to you for building your applications.
+This article provides information about architecture guides that can help you explore the different networking services in Microsoft Azure available to you for building your applications.

 ## Networking overview